 Spirulina can be a better choice than a regular multi-vitamin because it’s so rich in bio-available nutrients.
 It is also one of the five key ingredients for heavy metal poisoning as discussed here.

 Herbs are loaded with nutrients, minerals, and phytochemicals, and nettle leaf is a particularly indispensable one.
 This unlisted adaptogenic herb possesses incredible anti-inflammatory properties, and can be a great support for a run-down endocrine system.
-You can take nettle as a tea, tincture or in capsules.
+You can take nettle as a tea or tincture.

 The Vitamin D Misconception